ChrisMarsden833/EuclidAGN/README.md

 ## Data

 Data is included, **except for the large scale simulation catalogs** if you want to do clustering etc. These should be formatted as .npy files, as structured arrays (for speed).
 These are read using the function load_halo_catalog(), within main.py, and should be stored within the ./BigData/ directory.
 Within this directory are some resources to help process these files.
 You will need ~100GB of storage per file to process these from scratch from the cosmosim website.

+**For now, you will need the Data/ directory wherever you choose to import this library, so I suggest you just write your code in the main directory**